 But here’s the thing…

 I did it all for you.

-My body will never look like the cute little college girl you met because I gave you our youngest daughter.
+My body will never look like the cute little college girl you met because I gave you our beautiful children.

-I don’t have time to spend hours in front of the mirror because I am working hard to grow my business that supports our family.
+I don’t have time to spend hours in front of the mirror because I am working hard to grow my business that supports our family and raising strong daughters.

 I wear workout clothes because they pull double-duty, and because I’d rather spend the money making sure our girls get the best in life.

 And every day thoroughly wears me out, so I don’t always have as much energy as I did in the early days of our marriage.